 Regardless of when the acorns germinate—in fall or spring—if both acorns in a pot germinate, cut off the weaker of the two seedlings about one to two weeks after the seedling emerges.
-Do not pull out the second, unwanted seedling because its root system will be entangled with the roots of the oak you want.
+Do not pull out the second, unwanted seedling because its root system will be entangled with the roots of the stronger oak.

 Transplant into Larger Pots

-When the seedlings are about 5 to 6 inches tall, or when the root system starts to reach the side of the container, transplant the seedlings to 2-quart nursery pots with large drain holes.
-Fill the pots with a mixture of half potting soil and half garden soil and add 1 teaspoon of a slow-release fertilizer to the soil.
+When the seedlings are about five to six inches tall, or when the root system starts to reach the side of the container, transplant the seedlings to two-quart nursery pots with large drain holes.
+Fill the pots with a mixture of half potting soil and half garden soil and add one teaspoon of slow-release fertilizer to the soil.

 Relocate to Permanent Spot

-Once the roots are growing out of the drain holes, the saplings have a good root system and it’s time to plant them in their permanent location.
+Once the root system is growing out of the drain holes, it’s time to plant the saplings in their permanent location.
 Dig a hole about three times the diameter of the container and the same depth.
 Add organic matter if needed to improve drainage.
-Water the saplings and spread a thick layer of mulch in a 2-foot perimeter around the base but leave at least a 2-inch space between the mulch and the tree trunk.
-Tender oak saplings are favorite food for browsing deer and other wildlife.
+Water the saplings and spread a thick layer of mulch in a two-foot perimeter around the base but leave at least a two-inch space between the mulch and the tree trunk.
+Tender oak saplings are a favorite food for browsing deer and other wildlife.
 Make sure to protect the tree with a mesh tree guard for at least three years.

 Can I plant an already sprouted acorn?

 Yes, you can.
-Place it sideway in the soil with the primary root (radicle) downwards, and be careful not to break the root tip.
+Place it sideways in the soil with the primary root (radicle) downwards, and be careful not to break the root tip.

 Are acorns planted point up or down?